Deploy a resource forest topology

 Multiple user forests are supported.
 Keep the following in mind:

-For supported versions of Lync Server and Skype for Business Server in a hybrid configuration, see Topology requirements in Plan hybrid connectivity between Skype for Business Server and Skype for Business Online.
+For supported versions of Lync Server and Skype for Business Server in a hybrid configuration, see Server version requirements in Plan hybrid connectivity between Skype for Business Server and Office 365.

 Exchange Server can be deployed in one or more forests, which may or may not include the forest containing Skype for Business Server.
 Make sure you have applied the latest Cumulative Update.